laminas/laminas-view/docs/book/helpers/html-attributes.md

 # HtmlAttributes

-The `HtmlAttributes` helper can be used to make code related to HTML attributes easier to write and read.
+The `HtmlAttributes` helper can be used when processing and outputting HTML attributes.
 The helper initializes and returns `Laminas\View\HtmlAttributesSet` object instances, which can then be manipulated and converted to strings.

 ## Basic Usage